 Please describe your method for reporting (documenting) transfers in a cell comment or below the data.
-Please fill fields not completed previously if data are now available, and highlight those additions with a yellow background.
+Also, please enter data in fields not completed previously if data are now available, and highlight those additions with a yellow background.

 Each student is to be counted in only one persistence category and in only one progression rate category.